 “The black press,” says Nelly, “where is that?”
 “It's against the wall, as it always is,” says Cathy.
 But she also sees another face there, which she does not recognise: “Don't you see that face? […] Oh!
 Nelly, the room is haunted!”

 Could this be Lockwood's face, twenty years in the future, peering out from Cathy's old room?
-If not then whose face?
+No one else in the entire novel looks out of Cathy's room and sees her out there, so if not then whose face?
 It has no coherent function in the narrative otherwise.
-Is this the moment when Lockwood and Cathy see each other through the window of Cathy's old bedroom?
+Is this the moment when Lockwood and Cathy see each other through the window of Cathy's old bedroom across a gulf of twenty years?
 Just prior to this episode we are signalled that we have entered some magical space and time when Catherine says that her bed is at this moment the "fairy cave beneath Penistone Crag" – presumably a place with preternatural possibilities.